adfec/docker-commands/README.md

 - Always try to use Apline versions for small size
 - Docker images are immutable, if you try to override a tag during compilation of the same image, you will end up with <none> tag images
-- To get detailed information about any Docker command, we type *docker command --help*
+- To get detailed information about any Docker command, we type *docker {command} --help*